kamui-fin/fleon/README.md

 # Fleon WM
 A next-generation X11 window manager built with C and XCB.
 This project aims to combine features of many of the popular windows managers.
 For example, you could have i3 tabs with a binary spaced partitioning layout.
 Or a full fledged floating mode with configurable titlebars which you could toggle into.
-Wayland support is also planned.

 ## Building